ruizpaulo/sap-ui5-learn-student/README.md

-# sap-ui5-learn-student
+# SAPUI5 - Concepts Learning Application
 This is a sample sap ui5 application

-This application is basead on an excercise from Fiori Fullstack course.
+This application is based on an excercise from Fiori Fullstack Training by Ovly.

 ###### Principal Features

-1. OData Services
+1. OData Services (ABAP)
    - CRUDQ
      - Entity Type
      - Entity Set